emilyriehl/yoneda/src/hott/03-equivalences.md

-                f ((first (second fhasinverse)) (hasInverse-inverse A B f fhasinverse (f a)))) ((hasInverse-discarded-htpy A B f fhasinverse (f a)))) (hasInverse-discarded-htpy A B f fhasinverse (hasInverse-triple-composite A B f fhasinverse a)) (ap A B (hasInverse-retraction-composite A B f fhasinverse a) a f (hasInverse-kept-htpy A B f fhasinverse a)) (hasInverse-replaced-naturality-square A B f fhasinverse a)
+                f ((first (second fhasinverse)) (hasInverse-inverse A B f fhasinverse (f a)))) ((hasInverse-discarded-htpy A B f fhasinverse (f a)))) (hasInverse-discarded-htpy A B f fhasinverse (hasInverse-triple-composite A B f fhasinverse a)) (ap A B (hasInverse-retraction-composite A B f fhasinverse a) a f (hasInverse-kept-htpy A B f fhasinverse a)) hasInverse-replaced-naturality-square

+#end has-inverse-coherence

 -- to promote an invertible map to a half adjoint equivalence we change the data of the invertible map by replacing the discarded homotopy with the corrected one.
 #def hasInverse-correctedhasInverse